Jyotishman89/RAG-CLI-Tutor/README.md

 # 🧠 RAG-CLI-Tutor

-A lightweight terminal-based Retrieval-Augmented Generation (RAG) teaching assistant powered by local embeddings and LLM inference.
+A lightweight, terminal-based Retrieval-Augmented Generation (RAG) teaching assistant powered by local embeddings and LLM inference.

 This is a small learning project that behaves like a miniature language model.
-It can answer questions based on just four video transcripts using RAG(though the CLI isn’t very polished yet, but it works well for learning purposes).
+It can answer questions based on just four video transcripts using RAG (though the CLI isn’t very polished yet, it works well for learning purposes).

-I built it to understand embeddings, cosine similarity, and prompt-based generation in depth.
+I built this project to deepen my understanding of embeddings, cosine similarity, and prompt-based generation.

 ## 🚀 Features
 - Local embeddings using `bge-m3`